1. Introduction & Objectives

 Special issue (June 2018) “Global flows of ES” in the journal Ecosystem Services:

-- Fridman and Kissinger (online) An integrated biophysical and ecosystem approach as a base for ecosystem services analysis across regions.
+- Fridman, D. and Kissinger, M. 2018.
+An integrated biophysical and ecosystem approach as a base for ecosystem services analysis across regions.
+Ecosystem Services 31, 229-230 online

-- Quatrini and Grossman (online) Most finance halt the desertification also benefits multiple ecosystem services: A key to unlock investments in Land Degradation Neutrality
+- Quatrini, S., Crossman, N.D., 2018.
+Most finance to halt desertification also benefits multiple ecosystem services: A key to unlock investments in Land Degradation Neutrality?
+Ecosystem Services 31, 265–277 online

-- Drakou et al. (online) Mapping the global distribution of locally-generated marine ecosystem services: The case of the West and Central Pacific Ocean tuna fisheries
+- Drakou, E.G., Virdin, J., Pendleton, L., 2018.
+Mapping the global distribution of locally-generated marine ecosystem services: The case of the West and Central Pacific Ocean tuna fisheries.
+Ecosystem Services 31, 278–288 online

 4. Related Networks and Projects

-- iDiv working group: sTeleBES: Telecoupled use of biodiversity and ecosystem services
+- iDiv working group 2016/17: sTeleBES – Telecoupled use of biodiversity and ecosystem services